B1.6 Use drawings to represent and solve fair-share problems that involve 2 and 4 sharers, respectively, and have remainders of 1 or 2.

 Show students the following illustration.

 Form groups of two.
-Ask each group to divide the number of marbles equally using manipulatives or collections of objects.
+Ask each group to divide the number of marbles equally using manipulatives or collections of objects to represent the marbles.

 Circulate among the students asking them questions such as:

-• When the number of marbles is divided equally, are there any marbles left?
-If so, what can be done with the remaining marble?
+- When the number of marbles is divided equally, are there any marbles left?
+If so, what can be done with the remaining marbles?
 Explain your reasoning.

 Activity 2: Equal Sharing of Objects Among Four People